suyogsakegaonkar/digitalriver-assignment/README.md

 3. All scenarios have a comman Data.xml i.e. src/main/resources/xml/Data.xml supported with a src/main/resources/xsd/DataSet.xsd
-	When we need to add a new dataset for a specific existing test scenario, add it to Data.xml When we want to dataset for new test scenario, we need to add new complextype in DataSet.xsd and run "mvn clean install".
+	When we need to add a new dataset for a specific existing test scenario, add it to Data.xml.
+	When we want to dataset for new test scenario, we need to add new complextype in DataSet.xsd and run "mvn clean install".
 	This will create classes for each complextype. i.e. src/test/generated